DreamersofDay/guides/code-review/README.md

 Understand why the code is necessary (bug, user experience, refactoring).
 Then:

+* Comment only if you have a nice or constructive thing to say
 * Communicate which ideas you feel strongly about and those you don't.
 * Identify ways to simplify the code while still solving the problem.
 * If discussions turn too philosophical or academic, move the discussion offline